animatedmax/spring-data-geode/src/main/markdown/index.md

 The main reason for this restriction is that most Apache Geode applications use references to the Apache Geode `Cache` or Regions in order to perform data access operations.
-These references are “injected” by the Spring container into application components (such as Repositories) for use by the application.
+These references are "injected" by the Spring container into application components (such as Repositories) for use by the application.
 When a peer member is forcefully disconnected from the rest of the cluster, presumably because